shahinyusifli/SQL_daily_tasks_small_company/README.md

 # SQL_daily_tasks_small_company

 There is an example database containing the following tables: Regions, Countries, Locations, Departments, Employees, Job History, and Jobs.
-The primary objective is to develop CRUD operations in PL/SQL based on the business requirements.
+The primary objective is to develop data operations in PL/SQL based on the business requirements.
 To achieve this, we aim to utilize various Schema objects like Cursors, Triggers, Stored Procedures, and Functions.
 Additionally, there are specific tasks where I will implement Collection data types such as nested tables.

 ## Task 1
 ### Functional requirements